Premiere Pro has a built-in effect called DeReverb for removing echo within your audio.

 - Go to Effects>Audio Effects>Noise Reduction/Restoration>DeReverb

-- Drag the DeReverb effect onto your audio track in Premiere Pro timeline
+- Drag the DeReverb effect onto your audio track in the Premiere Pro timeline

 - Click on the Edit button within DeReverb effect settings